MagedGDEV/SwiftInsights/README.md

 - **`.count`** is a property that provides information (length of the string).
 It doesn’t require parentheses.
 - **`.uppercased()`** is a method that performs an action (converts to uppercase).
 It requires parentheses to execute.
 This distinction will be discussed further as you explore Swift.

+There are many string operations available in Swift, which we will explore in more detail in future branches and applications.